nilenso/bean-blog/content/posts/calculating-spilled-arrays/index.md

 Whenever a cell is evaluated, we evaluate the `interested-spillers` in addition to other formula dependents.
 This can be done by adding `interested-spillers` to the depgraph as a reval dependent.

 Note that while spilling, if a cell is already spilled into we return a `Spill Error`.
-This ensures that the first edited formula stays spilled and future spillers don't.
+This ensures that the oldest formula stays spilled and future spillers don't.

 ## Detecting circular dependencies